aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-cells-rows-and-columns-in-apache-poi-and-aspose-cells/iterate-rows-and-columns/_index.md

 ## **Apache POI SS - HSSF XSSF - Iterate Rows and Columns**

-Rows and Cells can be iterated on Sheet.
-Sample code is mentioned below:
+Rows and cells can be iterated on a sheet.
+Sample code is shown below:

 **Java**